 PROJECT VIDEOS ON EARLY CHILDHOOD WORK

-Featured in the 2016 NSF STEM For All Video Showcase, these 3-minute videos are an engaging way to learn about early childhood work funded by the National Science Foundation's DR K-12 Program.
+Featured in the 2016 and 2017 STEM for All Video Showcases, these 3-minute videos are an engaging way to learn about early childhood work funded by the National Science Foundation's DR K-12 Program.
 Click the image below to view the video.